 Advertising nutrition and health claims

-For information on advertising nutritional and health claims on foods, please contact DH customer service centre through their website.
+For information on advertising nutritional and health claims on foods, please contact DH customer service centre.

 Preservatives, food colourings, sweeteners and flavourings